Here's what not to do.

-Don’t choose a realtor who doesn’t see the value of home staging.
+Don’t choose an agent who doesn’t see the value of home staging.

 A real estate agent who doesn’t support your wish to stage your property is not your ally.
 Your dream realtor is one who will make suggestions for staging your home based on her experience with sellers and trends.
 She’ll be current with what buyers expect in your locale and price range.
 She’ll understand the economics of your sale and possibly even know sources for staging furniture and accessories.